 At RCA Records he oversaw all aspects of the company’s media relations, and directed worldwide promotion and publicity campaigns for RCA international artists including David Bowie, Hall and Oates, Kenny Rogers, Diana Ross and Latin phenomenon Menudo, working closely with future superstar Ricky Martin.

 At HBO he produced the cable industry’s first music video series, “Celebration,” three years before MTV was launched.
 Before joining HBO, he served for seven years on the staff of Time magazine in its Washington, D.C. and New York news bureaus.

 Ahrold has served as Chair of the Communications Committee of FastTrack, the international technical alliance of copyright organizations and as Chair of the Communications Committee of CISAC, the international policy organization of the copyright community.

-He is a member of the Board of the Songwriters Hall of Fame and chairs its Media Committee, overseeing its website and member publications, and chairs its Education Committee, overseeing its Master Classes with acclaimed songwriters at New York University, among other projects.
+He is a member of the Board of the Songwriters Hall of Fame and chairs its Media Committee, overseeing its website and member publications, among other projects.
+He represents the Songwriters Hall of Fame on the National Recording Preservation Board of the Library of Congress, and serves as chair of the Board’s Communication committee.
 He is a voting member of the Rock ’N Roll Hall of Fame, The Country Music Association and The Gospel Music Association.